 The first step, according to Weis, is to get a fresh set of eyes on everything that's already in place.
 If you're talking to a BPO about taking your accounting process offshore than you're already part of the way there.
 A good partner, according to Weis, will help take you the rest of the way.
 "In the case of outsourcing," explains the VP, "we do one thing and we do it well – accounting processes.
 We see what works and what doesn't, and since many of our employees come from world-class service shared service centers and bring that experience with them, we know what inefficiency looks like, and can identify where a process is exposed due to a lack of internal control."

 Finance managers and company leaders will soon know, too, says Weis, assuming that they have a robust onboarding process that approaches the transition from in-house to offshore with the mentality of partnering with the client, as opposed to just shoehorning them in to fit a service package.

-"The first step in any outsourcing engagement is always to 'lift and shift' an existing process, no matter how screwy it may be.
+"The first step in any outsourcing engagement is always to replace an existing process, no matter how screwy it may be.
 This is where we're simply lifting the process out of an organization and moving it to our delivery center, where the goal is to learn how it's done from the organization's side.
-Once we understand the existing process, we can map it and look for ways to improve it."
+Once we understand the existing process, we can map it and look for ways to improve it," Megan said.